Nash: Neural Adaptive Shrinkage for Structured High-Dimensional Regression: Connection to Penalized Linear Regression and Beyond

 Here, $L(\mu, s_0)$ is a Laplace distribution centered at $\mu$ with scale $s_0$, and $z$ is a normalization constant.
 Functions $r(\bm{d}_j) = \bar{b}^t_{j-1}$ and $l(\bm{d}_j) = \bar{b}^t_{j+1}$ are trivial GNNs, allowing different strengths for previous and next values.
 Posterior moments for $b_j$ can be approximated via Gauss-Hermite quadrature.
 Hyperparameters $( s_1, s_2)$ are learned by maximizing the marginal log likelihood.
 For an arbitrary graph, model \ref{eq:Nash-fused} becomes computationally challenging as computing the posterior under a product of $k>3$ Laplace distributions, as it quickly becomes computationally demanding to approximate.
-We propose \textbf{a generalized EB Fused Lasso} :
+We propose \textbf{a restricted GNN- EB Fused Lasso} :

-Here, $v_1 (\bm{d}_j),(\bm{d}_j)$ is the output of a GNN output controlling $ b_j$'s smoothness with respect to the graph structure.
+Here, $v_1 (\bm{d}_j),s_2(\bm{d}_j)$ is the output of a GNN output controlling $ b_j$'s smoothness with respect to the graph structure.
 This simplifies normalization computation and integral approximation as it only uses two Laplace distributions.

-Note that different variations of the Fused Lasso have been proposed, such as the Sparse Regression Incorporating Graphical Structure Among Predictors (SRIG) \cite{yu_sparse_2016} or the Graph-Guided Fused Lasso (GGFL) \cite{chen_graph-structured_2010}.
-The SRIG and GGFL penalties can also be mimicked by adapting the prior \ref{eq:g_fused} using Normal instead of Laplace.

 \paragraph{Beyond Regularization}

 We also provide an implementation of Nash that uses penalties based on Mixture Density Networks (MDN) \citep{bishop_mixture_1994} and Graph Mixture Density Networks (GMDN) \citep{errica_graph_2021}.
 The formulation is as follows: